DonnnChaewon/laravel-crud/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 # How to open
-Enter cmd /k code . <br>
+Enter cmd /k code . in the folder directory<br>
 Don't forget to open the XAMPP <br>
 Go to terminal and type php artisan serve <br>
 Go to your browser and type http://localhost:8000/product

-# Auto Increment
+# Additional Notes
-Everytime after you add or delete a data, you have to enter this on SQL:
+Everytime after you add or delete a data, you have to enter this on SQL for auto increment the index
 ```
 SELECT @max_value := MAX(id) FROM products;